 - The primary laser beam light is at 1064 nm (YAG). - A stable, curved-curved arm cavity configuration with cavity length = 3994.75 m is assumed. - The two IFO arm cavities are oriented in the same plane at 90°.
 This requires a 45° oriented BS element.
-This BS is assumed to split the two arm beams at the coating on its surface (surface 1) which faces the Power Recycling mirror.
-The polarization of the LIGO laser beam is in the plane defined by the interferometer arm axes, "P" polarization wrt the BS (~ in the plane of the ground surface). - The primary optical HR and AR coatings on the COC substrates will be multilayer, dielectric thin films applied by Ion beam deposition
+This BS is assumed to split the two arm beams at the coating on its surface

+(surface 1) which faces the Power Recycling mirror.
+The polarization of the LIGO laser beam is parallel to the BS plane of incidence, "P" polarization, parallel to the ground.

-- Recycling cavity optics (PRM, SRM, BS, CP) will be suspended by wire loop type design.
-All Test Masses will be suspended by attachment of FS ribbons or fibers (SUS design). - All COC are of the right circular cylinder form with slight departure for interface to other subsystems, for instance AR surfaces at small wedge angles with respect to the normal to the interferometer plane. - All COC optical surfaces are to have nominally flat surfaces except for the primary (HR) ETM, ITM, PRM ,SRM, and P/SRM Telescope surfaces which are assumed to be sections of spheres with the effective radii of curvature adjusted to maintain a stable, single consistent Gaussian mode. - For purposes of this document the Recycling cavities (PRC and SRC) are required to be stable designs (of a type described in LIGO-P080004-00-Z).
-Physically this entails a six element PRC/SRC design such that a two element (all reflective) "telescope" expands the input beam, small waist radius (~2mm) at the RM to full arm cavity size (~55mm) at the ITM.
+- The primary optical HR and AR coatings on the COC substrates will be multilayer, dielectric thin films applied by Ion beam deposition - Recycling cavity optics (PRM, SRM, BS, FM, CP) will be suspended by wire (LIGO I type design).
+All Test Masses will be suspended by attachment of FS ribbons or fibers (SUS design). - All COC are of the right circular cylinder form with slight departure for interface to other subsystems, for instance AR surfaces at small wedge angles with respect to the normal to the interferometer plane. - All COC optical surfaces are to have nominally flat surfaces except for the primary (HR) ETM, ITM, PRM ,SRM, and P/SRMT surfaces which are assumed to be sections of spheres with the effective radii of curvature adjusted to maintain a stable, single consistent Gaussian mode. - For purposes of this document the Recycling cavities (PRC and SRC) are required to be stable designs (of a type described in LIGO-P080004-00-Z).
+Physically this entails a six element PRC/SRC design such that a two element (all reflective) "telescope" expands the input beam, small waist radius (~2mm) at the RM to full arm cavity size (~60mm) at the ITM.
 In this case the RM is physically a small optic, and at least one telescope optic is approximately full TM size. - A tentative "low finesse" arm cavity design is taken (unless otherwise considered).
 Quantitatively this means arm cavities with optical finesse ~450.
-This is significantly lower than called for in the reference design (LIGO-T010075-00) and reflects revisions argued in LIGO-T070247-00-I and LIGO-T070303, culminating in LIGO-T010075-01-I).
+This is a departure from the significantly higher finesse called for in the reference design configuration (~1250 per LIGO-T010075) and is recommended in LIGO-T070247-00-I and LIGO-T070303).